learn-co-curriculum/selecting-single-elements-readme/README.md

 ### Selecting by ancestry - and solving a problem

-Moving back to our Ada Lovelace Wikipedia page, let's see if we can select some more content: links.
+Let's some more content: links.

 Links are defined in HTML with an `a` tag.
-Go ahead and use your inspecting elements skills from above, and select the link in the gray box that says "Charles Babbage".
+Let's use what we know so far to try to access the link for the word "Marylebone" inside the "info box" or "gray inset" at the right.
+Inspect this element.
 You'll see it has no `id` or `class` attribute.
-To select it we need to use the HTML tag style of selecting the infobox, and then selecting the first link inside of the element with a class of `birthplace`: `document.querySelector('.infobox').querySelector('a')`.
+To select it we can select the infobox and _then_ select the first link within it.

 ### Retrieving Attributes